Fire in Minnesota Ecosystems

 Contacts: For any questions please contact Eli Sagor, email@example.com or Jack McGowan-Stinski, firstname.lastname@example.org, 989-287-1734

-More information: Keynote addresses, Topic areas and presenters, planning team and a special note for Forest Service employees.
+More information: Keynote address, Topic areas and presenters, planning team and a special note for Forest Service employees

 Keynote One: Gregory Nowacki, PhD (Regional Ecologist, Acting Soil Program Leader, Forest Service, Eastern Region) will provide the keynote address exploring and providing a general overview of Minnesota’s ecosystems at the Province Level (Boreal, Pine-Hardwoods, Oak-Hickory, Parklands, and Central Plains Prairie), and then wrap up with a focus on the fire-adapted/-dependent oak-hickory ecosystem, the consequences of fire suppression (mesophication), and the need for Rx burning.